-In partnership with teams across the company, the BHRP conducts ongoing human rights due diligence (HRDD), as set forth in the UN Guiding Principles on Business and Human Rights and as embodied across the pillars of our Business and Human Rights Program, to identify, understand, and address the human rights implications of our business decisions, including our technology, products, services, and strategy.
+In partnership with teams across the company, the BHRP conducts ongoing human rights due diligence (HRDD), as set forth in the UN Guiding Principles on Business and Human Rights (PDF) and as embodied across the pillars of our Business and Human Rights Program, to identify, understand, and address the human rights implications of our business decisions, including our technology, products, services, and strategy.

 The HRIA process is an essential element of our ongoing review of the human rights landscape and of Verizon’s business plans.
 When we conduct an HRIA, we review a number of factors, including:

 The international legal and normative foundations for human rights, including rights such as freedom of expression, privacy, non-discrimination, and rights in the workplace and supply chain;